romilbhardwaj/personal-transit-monitor/README.md

 ### INSTRUCTIONS ###

-Build a personal transit tracker in a few minutes!
+Build a personal transit tracker in a few minutes.

+Just copy index.html.
+You can run this locally!

 1. GET A 511 API KEY AND ENTER IT BELOW